knowii-oss/knowii/README.md

 To deploy DB migrations to production:

 - Create a file called `.env.prod` under "apps/knowii"
-- Run `pnpm run db:migration:deploy:prod`
+- Run `npm run db:migration:deploy:prod`

 The script invokes Prisma but forces a load of the production env file instead of the default one, based on the approach described here: https://github.com/prisma/prisma/discussions/2392